How is chronic myeloid leukemia diagnosed?

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow (about 1/16 inch in diameter and 1/2 inch long) is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
 The biopsy may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.

-These samples are sent to a lab, where they are looked at under a microscope for leukemia cells.
+These samples are sent to a lab, and they are looked at under a microscope for leukemia cells.
 These tests may also be done after treatment to see if the leukemia is responding to treatment.

 One or more of the following lab tests may be used to diagnose CML or to help determine how advanced the disease is.